matrix-org/matrix-spec-proposals/CONTRIBUTING.rst

 the ``newsfragments`` directory.
 The ``type`` can be one of the following:

 * ``new`` - Used when adding new endpoints.
-Please have the file contents be the method and route being added, surrounded in RST code tags.
-For example: ``POST /accounts/whoami``
+Please have the file contents be the method and route being added, surrounded in markdown code tags.
+For example: \`POST /accounts/whoami\`.

 * ``feature`` - Used when adding backwards-compatible changes to the API.